SOSMAYA/somosmaya-site/README.md

 # somosmaya-site
-This website will be the hub for international tourism wanting to travel to the SOUTHEAST REGION OF MEXICO.
+This website will become the hub for international tourists travelling to the SOUTHEAST REGION OF MEXICO.
 This includes Tabasco, Chiapas, Campeche, Yucation and Quintana Roo.
 Travel with us along a safe and reliable route.

 In the jade-green heart of the Mesoamerican jungle, the Maya civilization breathes with the pulse of time.